 - Flexible Spending

 A flexible spending policy has been in place for the three core programs of the NRBG since 2010.
-This policy allows counties to spend grant funds and find match funds flexibly between the LWM, WCA, and Shoreland portions of the grant.
+This policy allows counties to spend grant funds.
+For grants issued FY19 and prior, which contain a match requirement, the policy allows flexing the match component between the LWM, WCA, and Shoreland portions of the grants.

 - Annual Grant Reporting